-My schooling on politics started at an early age.
+My schooling in politics started at an early age.
 I am the product of government food assistance and subsidized housing loans.
-My father worked as a janitor for the local school.
-My mother sold artisan crafts.
+My father worked as a janitor for our local school district.
+My mother made and sold artisan crafts.
 Despite my parents' best efforts, our family of six was a portrait of the working poor.
 Dinner table conversations discussed grievances in my father's union, the influx of cheap crafts from abroad, and the fate of the Earned Income Tax Credit.
 These childhood experiences fomented a zeal for understanding politics and public policy.

-This amalgam of personal and professional experiences has given me a unique lens through which to research and teach on the political world.
-But by far my most challenging and rewarding life experience has been raising my two precocious daughters---Gracie (5) and Dot (1)---with my spouse, Elly.
-In my free time (yeah, right!), I read the news, talk politics, volunteer in my community, go on the occasional run, travel, take camping trips, and engage in numismatics (coin collecting).
+This amalgam of personal and professional experiences has given me a unique lens to see the political world.
+It's what motivates me to try to solve policy puzzles and help students put research into practice.
+But by far, my most challenging and rewarding life experience has been raising my two precocious daughters with my spouse, Elly (a survivor and victims' rights attorney).
+In my free time, I read the news, talk politics, volunteer in my community, go on the occasional run, travel, take camping trips, and engage in numismatics (coin collecting).